keptn/lifecycle-toolkit/docs-new/docs/getting-started/lifecycle-management.md

    This provides a place on your cluster to which web requests are sent and from which they can be viewed.
+   If you have your own endpoint, you can skip this step.

 1. Execute the following commands to apply the web hook:

-   > Note: If you have your own endpoint, you can skip this step.

    ```shell
    kubectl apply -f https://raw.githubusercontent.com/webhooksite/webhook.site/master/kubernetes/namespace.yml